Linear extensions and order-preserving poset partitions: Cyclic classes of linear extensions

 Obviously, the $\oplus_f$ action of the element $1\in\Zn$ can be represented by an oriented cycle digraph.
 The vertices of the digraph are the elements of $P$, the edges are

 We denote this digraph by $C(f,P)$.
 As $\Zn$ is cyclic, the action of $1$, and thus the digraph, determines the action of $\Zn$ on the set $P$.

 \begin{definition} Let $P$ be a finite poset, let $f,g$ be linear extensions of $P$.
-We say that $f,g$ are {\em cyclically equivalent}, in symbols $f\sim g$, if $\oplus_f=\oplus g$.
-An equivalence class of $\sim$ is called a {\em cyclic extension of $P$}.
-The number of cyclic extensions of $P$ is denoted by $e_C(P)$. \end{definition}
+We say that $f,g$ are {\em cyclically equivalent}, in symbols $f\sim g$, if $\oplus_f=\oplus_g$.
+An equivalence class of $\sim$ is called a {\em a cyclic class (of linear extensions) of $P$}.
+The number of cyclic classes of $P$ is denoted by $e_C(P)$. \end{definition}